Spelling Tip Number 9 - Knowing Spelling Rules

-Let's look at the top ten rules in a very basic way with no exceptions just the bare bones of the rule- ready(for more info about them check out my other videos (or check out my page on Curious.com/howtospell for my exclusive in depth spelling rules course with worksheets and exercises)
+Let's look at the top ten rules in a very basic way with no exceptions just the bare bones of the rule.
+If you want a more detailed spelling rules course then check out my course on udemy.com/spelling-rules-course for my in-depth spelling rules course with worksheets and exercises.

 1. the "i before e except after c" rule

 As a basic rule this is great

 We have a longer version of the rule:

 " i before e except after a long c but not when c is a "sh" sound and not when sounded like 'a' as in neighbour or weigh."

 ( i before e rule) believe, achieve, (except after c),receive, ceiling (but not when c is sounded like sh) ancient, proficient

 not when sounded like 'a' ) eight, beige